Far Away (play): Critical reception

 Matthew Cheney of Tor.com wrote in 2011 that Far Away is the Churchill work to which he "[returns] most often.
 Partly, this is because the play is full of suggestion and ambiguity, and utterly lacking in resolution; an effect that, in this case, is haunting rather than, as it would be in the hands of a less skilled writer, frustrating. [...]
 Like all great tragedies, it contains more than any summary can say.
 Its meaning is not merely a moral statement; its meaning is the play itself: its imagery and words, its lacunae and aporias."
-In a 2012 article for The Guardian, April De Angelis listed Far Away as one of the "landmark" Churchill plays.
-Billington listed it in 2014 as one of the five greatest works of dystopian drama, arguing that "even if there is something abrupt about the transition from political brutalism to natural disorder, the play defiantly endures."
 Mary Leland of The Irish Times gave a 2017 Spike Island performance a full five stars.
 Aaron Scott of Portland Monthly, who saw a performance at Shaking the Tree Theatre, wrote that "its thought-provoking flavors will linger well into the night. [...] the audience is left with a sense of the general yet overwhelming absurdity of fear and war".

 Howard Loxton of the Camden New Journal asserted in 2020 that the play "lasts only 45 minutes but has power out of all proportion. [...]
 Far Away is unsettlingly dramatic and well worth seeing."
 Miriam Gillinson noted that "Churchill’s opening scene is often described as a masterclass in theatrical tension".
 However, Gillinson also argued, "The production is only 45 minutes long and the words, and silences, could do with more time to land.
 It’s only in the dying moments, when a dazed Joan describes the chaos outside, that the play truly unsettles."
 Andrzej Lukowski of Time Out praised "how powerfully and pithily it reads on the page" and stated that Far Away is "Churchill at hurricane force, savage, hilarious, totally unlike anyone else."
 Jessie Thompson of the Evening Standard dubbed it a "masterful work" and lauded the black humor of the writing.
 Sam Marlowe of The Times said the play had "moments that, with skin-prickling prescience, speak of the rising tide of populism, division, hatred and fear."